On the Geometric Ergodicity of Metropolis-Hastings Algorithms for Lattice Gaussian Sampling: Independent MHK Algorithm

 where $(a)$ holds due to the fact that \cite{MicciancioGaussian}

-As can be seen clearly, the right-hand side (RHS) of (\ref{x1}) is completely independent of $\mathbf{x}$, meaning it can be expressed as a constant $\delta$ determined by basis $\mathbf{B}$, query point $\mathbf{c}$ and standard deviation $\sigma$.
+As can be seen clearly, the right-hand side (RHS) of (\ref{x1}) is completely independent of $\mathbf{x}$, meaning it can be expressed as a constant $\delta$ determined by the given $\mathbf{B}$, $\mathbf{c}$ and $\sigma$.
 Therefore, the proof is completed. \end{proof}

 We then arrive at a main Theorem to show the uniform ergodicity of the proposed algorithm.

 \begin{my2} Given the invariant lattice Gaussian distribution $D_{\Lambda,\sigma,\mathbf{c}}$, the Markov chain established by the independent MHK algorithm is uniformly ergodic: